 But more than anything, we loved the Spanish food.
 We visited over ten cities and towns in Spain and Granada was the only place that offered free tapas with every drink.
 That alone merits a more permanent stay.

 The Alhambra is the main draw but there’s so much more to love about this intriguing city in the Andalusian region of Spain.
-If it’s your first time visiting, then described in this guide are ten of the best things you can do in Granada.
+If it’s your first time visiting, then recommended in this guide are ten of the most popular things to do in Granada.

 Save This on Pinterest!